 A criminal conviction isn’t the end of the judicial proceedings.
 You can choose to fight the conviction through the Court of Appeals.
-Alternatively, you can file a motion for post-conviction relief, which is different from an appeal.
+Alternatively, you can file a motion for post-conviction relief in the trial court, which is different from an appeal.

 There are four major reasons for filing an appeal: